ascott1/ethical-web-dev/web-apps-that-work-everywhere/04-web-performance.md

 </IfModule>
 ```

 For a look at a complete `.htaccess` with additional file types, see the [HTML5 Boilerplate Apache configuration](https://github.com/h5bp/server-configs-apache/blob/master/dist/.htaccess#L740-L774).

+A quick and simple way to see GZIP in action is to open Chrome DevTools and inspect the “Size / Content” column in the Network panel: “Size” indicates the transfer size of the asset, and “Content” the uncompressed size of the asset.

+The tool [GzipWTF](http://gzipwtf.com/) provides an easy way to check which assets on your site are being gzipped.

 #### Caching